 Potential customers often look to carriers’ CSA scores to decide which company to hire.
 While the FMCSA may see a poor CSA score as a safety risk, customers may see it as a signal that a carrier may not be reliable.
 If a carrier’s drivers are constantly being pulled over for maintenance problems or are targeted for investigations, they may not be able to make their deliveries on time.
 So by maintaining a good CSA score, carriers improve their ability to attract new customers and maintain the ones they already have.
 It proves their ability to do what they were hired to do: deliver.

 You’ll Increase Your Chances of Attracting New Drivers

 It isn’t only customers who judge a carrier by its CSA score.
 Potential drivers also look at them to decide which company to drive for.
 Drivers don’t want to drive unsafe vehicles or see their scores negatively affected by the companies they work for, so they are more likely to choose a fleet that makes safety and crash prevention a priority.
 Any edge a company can provide in attracting drivers during what is expected to be an ongoing driver shortage is an advantage.

 The best way to maintain a good CSA score is to make sure that drivers are operating safely.
 With the CSA system being updated later this year to focus on safety culture rather than risk prediction, fleet management should encourage pretrip checks of brakes, lights and tires to avoid the most common vehicle maintenance violations.

-To reduce the risk of violations for HOS compliance, and to monitor drivers for unsafe behaviors like speeding or texting, they may also want to consider installing electronic logging devices (ELDs).
+To reduce the risk of violations for HOS compliance, and to monitor drivers for unsafe behaviors like speeding or texting, they may also want to consider installing electronic logging devices (ELDs) such as the Galaxy Tab Active Pro.
 After all, a fleet is only as safe as its individual drivers.